 Relation Dataset

-A dataset used to store association relationships between objects of two datasets.
-This type of dataset can permanently store relationships between objects in one dataset and objects in another dataset, serving as an advanced management mechanism compatible with both spatial data and non-spatial data.
+A dataset used to store the association relationships between objects in two datasets.
+This type of dataset can permanently store the relationships between objects in one dataset and objects in another dataset, serving as an advanced management mechanism compatible with both spatial data and non-spatial data.

 Source Data and Link Data